stantonwong/stantonwong.github.io/_posts/2023-05-04-bnb-greenfield-and-the-evolution-of-decentralized-computing-platforms.md

 With the recent launch of [BNB Greenfield](https://greenfield.bnbchain.org/en), we have another entrant into the decentralized computing platform, so it's worth taking a look at where we started and where we are now.

 The following is an exploration into the history and evolution of how we got to the decentralized computing platforms of today.
-For a detailed analysis of BNB Greenfield, please check this link out instead:

 ## The first decentralized computing projects
 The concept of decentralized computing power has been around for a while.
 Back in 1999, [Berkeley SETI Research Center](https://en.wikipedia.org/wiki/Berkeley_SETI_Research_Center "Berkeley SETI Research Center") at the University of California, Berkeley started a project called [SETI@home](https://en.wikipedia.org/wiki/SETI@home), where people at home could install the [BOINC](https://en.wikipedia.org/wiki/Berkeley_Open_Infrastructure_for_Network_Computing) software and volunteer their computer's computing power to help do scientific work around detecting intelligent life outside of Earth.